-Healthy split pea oatmeal pancakes are healthy, vegan, gluten-free, sugar-free, and are super delicious.
+Healthy split pea oatmeal pancakes are vegan, gluten-free, sugar-free, perfect for your low-carb breakfasts.

 Spring is the most beautiful time of the year in the northern hemisphere, at least for me.
 I am starting off this spring with these deliciously healthy split pea oatmeal pancakes.